dycodedev/mongo-datatable/README.md

 * `showAlertOnError` (*Boolean*) - If this field is set to `true` and `callback` is called with `error`, the error message will be displayed to the user by the datatables.
 The default value is `false`.
 * `customQuery` (*Object*) - Add custom query.
 Suppose you have a user collection with each user has either admin or user role and you want to display only users with admin role.
 You can add something like `{ role: 'admin' }` to this field.
 This query has higher precedence over constructed query.
+* `aggregateQuery` (*Array*) - Run custom aggregate query (pipeline).
+Be sure to manually select which data fields will be returned using projection stage and name those fields according to jquery datatable column names.
+Filtering (comming from front-end jquery datatable), sorting, and pagination will be automatically executed as final stages of the aggregate pipeline.
 * `caseInsensitiveSearch` (*Boolean*) - To enable case insensitive search, set this option value to `true`.
 It is case sensitive by default.

 #### Search Operation